mariotti/mfsh-scripts/README.md

     Some are from my blog: https://blog.techottis.ch/

-I thought that gists canot really be linked together, so this will become the blog repo and its own collection.
+I thought that gists cannot really be linked together, so this will become the blog repo and its own collection.

     For example: